Last Updated on: 9th November 2024, 08:07 pm

 You’ll find plenty of signs pointing you in the direction of the boat shuttle.
 As mentioned above, boats run from 7:00-19:00.
 If you start this hike in the morning or even midday, you’ll have nothing to worry about in regards to finding a return boat.

-At the time of my trip, the roundtrip journey costs $20 for adults and $12 for children.
+At the time of my trip, the roundtrip journey cost $20 for adults and $12 for children.
 It’s also possible to buy a one-way ticket in case you’re considering hiking along the lake for the return trip.

 It’s unclear if the ferries are operating on a schedule, as visitors aren’t informed of one.
 I arrived to encounter a long line at the dock.
 And after about twenty minutes of standing around, it was finally time to board.